c-holt/MovieTracker-Public/README.md

 # MovieTracker
-A electron desktop app to keep track of my movies using mongodb.
+A electron desktop app to keep track of my family's movies using mongodb.
+Lets face it, there are many sources to buy from and it becomes very difficult to keep track of what you already own.
+Movies Anywhere attempted to solve that, but because they also sell movies, some companies didn't want their movies listed with them.
+This program is simply a list stored on mongodb so my family can keep a copy of the program and add to the list anytime they buy a new movie on any platform.

 Custom names and connection strings have to be added and then compiled into a app if you want to use this program.
 All of which are in the index.html.